DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/custom-summary.md

 # CustomSummary Plugin Reference

-A plugin that provides a capability to calculate custom summary.
+A plugin that allows you to calculate a custom summary.

 ## Importing